 This Competition Provides Examples of:

-Always Female: Most of the singers who have sung "The Star-Spangled Banner" and "America the Beautiful" in recent years.
+Always Female: Often the singers who have sung "The Star-Spangled Banner" and "America the Beautiful".

 Batman Gambit: Bill Belichick has famously used Super Bowls to demonstrate his skill at this trope, generally with strong results.
 On the other hand, the directions "make Manningham beat us" have gone down as Tempting Fate.

 Big Applesauce: As discussed in the intro, the Super Bowl has always been played in warm climates or in domes.
 The only market large enough to avert that so far is New York City (okay, technically New Jersey) in 2014.

 Big Blackout: Super Bowl XLVII (2013) was delayed for over half an hour when about half the stadium's lights went out.
 This was arguably the most memorable moment of the night.